Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations: Summary

-The models of galaxy brightness distributions have elliptical symmetry and are either a single-S\'ersic profile, or the sum of a S\'ersic bulge and an exponential disc.
-We analyze the results of several fitting configurations, given that the single-S\'ersic and bulge-disc modelling used here have minimal priors: there is no condition relating a given parameter between the bulge and disc components or between different bands, except in a specific test performed on the three NISP bands (see \sct\ref{sct-common-profile}).
+Galaxy brightness distribution models have elliptical symmetry and are either a single-S\'ersic profile or the sum of a S\'ersic bulge and an exponential disc.
+We analyse the results of several fitting configurations, given that the single-S\'ersic and bulge-disc modelling used here have minimal priors: there is no condition relating a given parameter between the bulge and disc components or between different bands, except in a specific test performed on the three NISP bands (see Appendix \ref{appendix-common-profile}).
 Visual examination of numerous fitted galaxies in the \IE images shows nearly ubiquitous bulge and disc components in galaxies that are not irregulars, with all values from 0 to 1 in their bulge-to-total light ratio $B/T$.
 Moreover, disc galaxies frequently show well defined spirals arms, flocculence due to \ion{H}{ii} regions, patchy dust, bars and rings, hence resembling altogether the morphological types of the Hubble sequence built on nearby galaxies \citep{Hubble-1926-extragalactic-nebulae, De-Vaucouleurs-1959-class-morph}, and further explored by \citet{Baillard-2011-EFIGI}.

 To assess the consistencies and discrepancies between the single-S\'ersic profile model and the bulge-disc decomposition, we analyse the multi-variate distributions of the derived fluxes and structural parameters, \ie their major axis effective radii, centres, S\'ersic indices, axis ratios of elliptical models, position angles of ellipse major axes, and total magnitudes of the $2445$ galaxies with $\IE\le21$, the magnitude limit at which the \Euclid morphology challenge showed that bulge-disc decomposition can reliably recover the object parameters \citep{Bretonniere-EP26}.